wri/charm-global-level/README.md

 ## Download

 Download and prepare the scripts and data files in your computer.
-Create a new model folder in your computer (default model folder name is **charm-regional-level**, but you can make your own one).
+Create a new model folder in your computer (default model folder name is **charm-regional-level-clean**, but you can make your own one).
 Copy all the necessary files to this folder so that it includes:

 - requirements.txt
 - README.md